BrindhaSubramanian/DataScienceChallenge/README.md

 #d) Queries leading to no click
 #Only 14% of the queries that are misspelled had clicks
-#Queries that has number of words higher than 10 and queries that have spelling mistakes
+#Queries that has number of words higher than 5

+#e) Queries leading to click
+#Queries that have  NumOfWords <=5 always lead to click
 #Queries with Item Rank 0 has always led to a click

-#e) Queries leading to click
-#Queries that have  NumOfWords <5 always lead to click

 #f) Which queries doen't seem to have relevant results
-#Those queries that have higher rank don't seem to have relevant results
+#Those queries that have higher rank don't seem to have relevant results.

 #h)common URL
 #Websites such as google, apple are the commonly searched websites